choralakari/choralakari-archive/others/ai_assisted_poems.md

 For the strength that will not fade away.

 *Refrain:*
-Blessed Triune God, we thank you,
+God most holy, we thank you,
-Blessed Triune God, we sing.
+God most holy, we sing.*
 We shall ever proclaim,
 All the praise to Your name,
 Endless thanks shall our lips acclaim.